My colours are printing differently than yours.

 I would like to print my file(s) at a photo lab like Walmart, Walgreens or Costco.

-If you would really prefer to use a photo lab or your print shop cannot print password protected PDF files, then you can email me your PDF files with your edited text to email@example.com and I can convert them to JPEG format for you.
+If you would really prefer to use a photo lab or your print shop cannot print password protected PDF files using Adobe Reader, then you can go here to convert your file to JPEG format: https://smallpdf.com/pdf-to-jpg .

 I took my kit to the printers and they say they need a password.

 If the files are printed with Adobe Reader they will not require a password.
-Copy Centres that will handle password protected PDF format files with Adobe Reader include Office Depot, Office Max & Fed Ex.
+Copy Centers that will handle password protected PDF format files with Adobe Reader include Office Depot, Office Max & Fed Ex.
 Unfortunately due to copyright issues, the password on the file is not something that I can give out.
-If your chosen copy centre/print shop cannot handle password protected PDF files or will not use Adobe Reader, you can email your PDF files with your text edits to firstname.lastname@example.org and I can convert them to JPEG format for you. :)
+If your chosen copy center/print shop cannot handle password protected PDF files or will not use Adobe Reader, you can convert them to JPEG format here: https://smallpdf.com/pdf-to-jpg.
+Any photo lab or printer will be able to print the JPEG format file.